yabinmeng/nosqlbench-build-docs/site/content/bindings/funcref_distributions.md

 'Zipf', which can make tests unbearably slow and flawed as they chew up CPU resources.

-**NOTE:**
-Functions like 'Zipf' can still take a long time to initialize for certain parameters.
+👉 Functions like 'Zipf' can still take a long time to initialize for certain parameters.
 If you are seeing a workload that seems to hang while initializing, it might be computing complex integrals for large parameters of Zipf.
 We hope to pre-compute and cache these at a future time to avoid